What Is A Resident Physician: Your Guide to Understanding the Unsung Heroes of Medicine.

 - Relocation assistance: If a resident physician has to relocate for their residency program, some programs offer relocation assistance to help cover moving expenses.

-During what can be a stressful time in their medical careers, these benefits can help residents manage their finances and provide them some peace of mind.
+During stressful times in their medical careers, these benefits can help residents manage their finances and provide them peace of mind.
 The benefits provided can differ based on the residency program.

 Thus, it’s crucial to emphasize that resident physicians should thoroughly check their benefits package to understand what is covered.